cwendorf/CALM/README.md

 ### Overview

 **CALM** is an R package for creating and interpreting contrast codes for linear models.
-It is an extension of the built-in contrast specifications in R and inspired by Venables's **codingMatrices** package, and includes codes not available in other packages.
+It is an extension of the built-in contrast specifications in R and inspired by Venables's **codingMatrices** package, but it includes codes not available in other packages.
 In addition to providing contrast specifications, it includes functions for directly converting hypothesized differences (contrasts) into linear model codes (and vice versa).

 ### Installation